-lcon Description Mutes or restores speaker sound. + Turns the airplane mode and wireless feature on or off. $\boldsymbol{\tau}$ NOTE: The airplane mode key is also referred to as the wireless button.
+lcon Description ((I)) Turns the wireless feature on or off.
+NOTE: A wireless network must be set up before a wireless connection is possible. + Turns the airplane mode and wireless feature on or off.
+NOTE: The airplane mode key is also referred to as the wireless button.
 NOTE: A wireless network must be set up before a wireless connection is possible.